-Seamless online staff inductions during COVID-19 – and beyond
+Seamless online staff inductions for today – and beyond

-COVID-19 changed the face of working life forever by forcing so many of us to work remotely, from home in order to stop the spread of coronavirus.
+he virus released in 2019 changed the face of working life forever by forcing so many of us to work remotely, from home in order to stop the spread of that virus.
 And though not every business will want to – or be able to – continue to allow staff to work from home regularly when it’s all over, many companies will never go back to mandatory on-site work.

 This new work culture means that companies big and small in all corners of the globe must rethink their approaches to onboarding staff and the whole induction processes and adding an online element – or taking the process of induction entirely online.